 A psychotherapy session lasts for 50 minutes, but there is no “right or wrong” when it comes to what you bring in, say, feel, or want to tell me.
 The time we have together is a space for you to express whatever is on your mind.

 For some of you, it may be a new experience to have a place where there are no “rules” about how to be.
 It might take time to relax into that idea.
-As you do and as we talk, I’ll tell you what I hear.
+As you settle in, and as we talk, I’ll tell you what I hear.
 What I say won’t always be obvious to you.
 I will give you my thoughts about what is going on underneath the surface of your symptoms and in the places where you are stuck.

 If your problems have gone on for a long time, you might consider psychoanalysis.
 The frequency of sessions and depth of the experience may offer you the best opportunity for lasting change.